 Other than that, it will not bother its tank mates.

-Taking care of a Rubber Lipped Pleco can be very easy which makes this fish a beginner-friendly option.
+Taking care of a Rubber Lipped Pleco can be very easy.
+Their low maintenance makes these fish a good beginner-friendly option.

 5. Blue Panaque – Baryancistrus beggini L239

-The Blue Panaque fish is a species of pleco that reaches between 3.2 and 3.5 inches (8.1 to 8.9 cm).
+The Blue Panaque pleco size reaches between 3.2 and 3.5 inches (8.1 to 8.9 cm).
 However, they require a spacious living terrain in a tank because they’re territorial and pretty active.

 The L239 Blue Panaque pleco is not actually a true Panaque sp and the two species do differ quite a lot.